callemein/ipython_robot_prototyping/README.md

-## ROS Package for IPython Robot Prototyping workshop at PyCon PL 2017
+## ROS Package for IPython Robot Prototyping workshop at PyCon Cz 2018

 The package consists msg and srv files and simulator programs for the workshop